particle-iot/docs/src/content/getting-started/new.md

 ### Library updates 2025-06-30

-The [library viewer](/reference/device-os/libraries/search/) has been updated for newly released or updates libraries.
+The [library viewer](/reference/device-os/libraries/search/) has been updated for newly released or updated libraries.

 ### Web device doctor 2025-06-27